denilgabani/Computer-Pointer-Controller/README.md

   3. -hp    (required) : Specify the path of Head Pose Estimation model's xml file
   4. -g     (required) : Specify the path of Gaze Estimation model's xml file
   5. -i     (required) : Specify the path of input video file or enter cam for taking input video from webcam
   6. -d     (optional) : Specify the target device to infer the video file on the model.
-Suppoerted devices are: CPU, GPU,                            FPGA, MYRIAD.
+Suppoerted devices are: CPU, GPU,                            FPGA (For running on FPGA used HETERO:FPGA,CPU), MYRIAD.
   7. -l     (optional) : Specify the absolute path of cpu extension if some layers of models are not supported on the device.
   9. -prob  (optional) : Specify the probability threshold for face detection model to detect the face accurately from video frame.
   8. -flags (optional) : Specify the flags from fd, fld, hp, ge if you want to visualize the output of corresponding models                           of each frame (write flags with space seperation.
 Ex:- -flags fd fld hp).

 ## Benchmarks
 Benchmark results of the model.